ucsb-cs32/s21/_lab/lab02.md

 ```

 #### submit fixed file
 Now look at the code and fix it so that when it compiles and runs it works - i.e. it does not segfault and will ouput a number.
-NO NOT EDIT main at ALL.
+NO NOT EDIT main at ALL and our solution must keep all the function calls (i.e. the same functions must be called in your solution - do not 'solve' this task by deleting or not calling a function!)
 Consider the simpliest fix so that the code does not crash - this means being clear on why it is crashing.
 This task should be accomplished by adding one line of code and modifying one other.
-The ideal solution will preserve all functions, including parameter types and calls.
 Think of this as an oportunity to practice with understanding pointers and memory allocation/management (as those are topics that often lead to seg faults).
-Submit the fixed code for autograding at the lab07Lab gradescope assignment.
+Submit the fixed code for autograding at the lab02Lab gradescope assignment.

-Turn in your fixed code here:
+Turn in your fixed code here: https://www.gradescope.com/courses/259718/assignments/1176445/review_grades

 ## Step 3: valgrind